 In characteristic zero being separably differentially closed is equivalent to being differentially closed (i.e., a model of DCF$_0$).
 However, in characteristic $p>0$, the class of separably differentially closed fields strictly contains differentially closed fields.
 The reason for this is that any differentially closed field $(F,\d)$ of characteristic $p>0$, with field of constants $C_F$, satisfies $C_F=F^p$ \cite{Wood74}, this is referred as $(F,\d)$ being differentially perfect, but there are separably differentially closed fields $(K,\d)$ with $[C_K:K^p]>1$ (as we will see later).
 In fact, differentially closed fields are characterised as those separably differentially closed fields that are differentially perfect.

 We now let $(K,\d)$ be a differential field (of arbitrary characteristic).
-By means of describing separable prime differential ideals of the differential polynomial ring $K\{x\}$ in one variable (see Section \ref{describeideals}), we prove in Section \ref{sepdiff} that the class of separably differentially closed fields is elementary with rather elegant first order axioms (in the spirit Blum's axioms for DCF$_0$ \cite{Blum68}).
+By means of describing separable prime differential ideals of the differential polynomial ring $K\{x\}$ in one variable (see Section \ref{describeideals}), we prove in Section \ref{sepdiff} (see Theorem \ref{foraxioms}) that the class of separably differentially closed fields is elementary with rather elegant first order axioms (in the spirit of Blum's axioms for DCF$_0$ \cite{Blum68}).
 We also provide several characterisations of being separably differentially closed; in particular, we give a characterisation in terms of being constrainedly closed in the differential-algebraic sense (see Definition~\ref{defcon} and Theorem~\ref{sevchar}).
 Furthermore. we also obtain a geometric axiomatisation, in terms of algebraic varieties and their prolongations in the spirit of the geometric axioms for DCF$_0$ \cite{PiPi98} (see Theorem~\ref{geoaxioms}).

 The following summarises the several characterisations of being separably differentially closed established in this paper.